phstc/phstc.github.com/_posts/2013-04-02-monit-restarts-unicorn-usr2-you-are-doing-it-wrong.md

 ## Monit

-[Monit](http://mmonit.com/monit/) is an awesome open source tool for managing and monitoring process, programs, files etc.
+[Monit](http://mmonit.com/monit/) is an awesome open source tool for managing and monitoring processes, programs, files etc.

-Although Monit is awesome, unfortunately for process monitoring, it hasn't a `restart` action, it only has `start` and `stop` actions.
+Although Monit is awesome, unfortunately for process monitoring, it hasn't a `restart` action, but only `start` and `stop` actions.

-In fact, you can see in the [Monit source code](http://mmonit.com/monit/download/), the `restart` explicit executes `stop` and `start`.
+In fact, as you can see in the [Monit source code](http://mmonit.com/monit/download/), the `restart` explicit executes `stop` and `start`.

      restart)
      	$0 stop